 Hi.
 I am Creeper.
 Catch me if you can.
 It was the ’50s!
 Back then, computers were big.
 Programmers used punching cards.
 One such programmer – Bob Thomas – experimented with self-replicating programs and created the Creeper.
 Fortunately, the worm could not self-replicate, but it did affect users of ARPAnet (one of the first computer networks’ community).
 From there, began a journey into the most dangerous realms of the Internet.

-Let us check out the evolution of malware after taking a quick look at difference between a worm and virus.
+Let us check out the evolution of malware after taking a quick look at the difference between a worm and a virus.

 Worm vs Virus

 The first Internet Worm and a great deal of MS-DOS viruses were harmless to both the user and the computer.
-They were designed to be annoying and let the world know about their creators existence.
-But with the passage of times, things changed.
-Today’s malware writers exploit their creations to use infected machines, and then steal banking credentials, send spam messages, or leverage their revenue by advertisement click fraud.
+They were designed to be annoying and let the world know about their creator’s existence.
+But with the passage of time, things changed.
+Today’s malware writers exploit their creations to use infected machines and then steal banking credentials, send spam messages, or leverage their revenue by advertisement click fraud.
 Corporate espionage also brings constant revenue, as malware opens backdoors into the organization’s network.

 Although WinVer 1.4 was said to be the first Windows virus, the first malware to be introduced to the world was the Creeper.
 It was not a malware by definition though.
 It simply displayed a message which would irritate users and as a result, the first anti-virus software was born.
 It was named Reaper and it was made to counter Creeper.
 There are different arguments saying this cannot be called malware as it could not replicate or cause damage to computers, but still, many accept Bob Thomas and his Creeper as the beginning of what later turned into a multi-billion industry of malware.
 Bob could not have even imagined that.